ddubny/ddubny.github.io/_pages/about.md

 I am Subin !

 I'm a very active, creative, and constantly improving person.
-This personality helps me with the direction that I want to study Information Science !
+This personality helps me move forward !
 I have been doing a lot of activities while attending undergraduate, so finally, I got to know myself well.